 Income includes all monetary amounts the family receives, along with any monies paid to them or on their behalf.
+Income includes all amounts received from all sources by each adult family member 18 years or older or the head of household or their spouse, plus unearned income by or on behalf of each dependent under 18 years, plus income from assets.
 For purposes of calculating the Total Tenant Payment (TTP), HUD defines what is to be calculated and what is to be excluded in the Code of Federal Regulations (CFR).
 In accordance with this definition, all income that is not specifically excluded by HUD's regulations (as set forth in the CFR) is counted.